GeneticGenetic Testing - Genelex

 Individualized Patient Reports based on patient drug, herbal and diet regimens

-DNA test reports can include patient specific information on potential drug-drug interactions (DDIs) mediated by the tested polymorphic drug metabolizing enzymes, taking into account patient dietary, OTC and botanical medicines.
-Testing patients for drug metabolizing enzyme genotypes can provide physicians with immediate insight into individual differences in their patients' drug processing ability and help them improve the efficacy and safety of the prescribed treatments.
-This information can be especially valuable when potential drug-drug interactions (DDIs) are a possibility.
+DNA test reports can include patient specific information on potential drug drug interactions (DDIs) mediated by the tested polymorphic drug metabolizing enzymes, taking into account patient dietary, OTC and botanical medicines.
+Testing patients for drug metabolizing enzyme genotypes provides physicians with immediate insight into the vagaries of their patients’ drug processing ability, leading to improvements in efficacy and safety of prescribed treatments.
+This information will be especially valuable when potential drug-drug interactions (DDIs) are a possibility.

 DNA Testing and personalized medicine